nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 npm run build
 ```

-This one will build all of the repos (apps and packages) at once.
+You must be wandering where do you run this commands since each lib or app will have its owm package.json?

+Run all the commands in the root of the monorepo.
+Turborepo is taking care of it, well actually we did when we configured the pipeline in the turbo.json file above.

-In the gitlab example provided I have kept the original examples made with ReactJs and NextJs
+I have kept the original examples made with turborepo starter in the Gitlab example provided.
+This examples are built with React and NextJs.
-powered with typescript that came from the turborepo starter.

 Turborepo will keep all node_modules required for the packages and apps in the root of monorepo.

-Now the best part is yet to come; cashing, you could cash the build and rebuild only when change has
-been made and save lots of money for your company or your business.

-For this you need to login:
+Now the best part; cashing!

+first login than link:

 ```
 npx turbo login
 # and then link
 npx turbo link
 ```

+Sweet!

 Read more about it in turborepo [docs](https://turborepo.org/docs) and definitely check out
 [this](https://monorepo.tools/) online resource that goes more into the monorepos world and what